 Any U.S. resident ages 50-85 is eligible to buy a policy (50-75 years old in New York).

-As suggested by its name, whole life insurance covers your entire lifetime (as long as you keep paying your premiums).
+Like any life insurance policy, this Plan pays out a cash benefit upon death.
+As its name suggests, whole life insurance covers your entire lifetime (as long as you keep paying your premiums).

 Your benefits will never terminate, no matter how old you are.